JetBrains/teamcity-documentation/topics/net-cli-dotnet.md

 <td>

-The path to .NET CLI executable
+The path to .NET CLI executable.

 </td></tr><tr>